 Given time constraints, we may not be able to accommodate all requests for video feedback, but you’ll receive written comments either way.

 You can submit multiple requests for Written Feedback, but keep in mind that students are limited to two hours of consultation per week, in any combination of online sessions or Written Feedback.
-For example, if you’ve had a video session this week, we can only respond to one Written Feedback request, even if you have four requests in the queue.
+For example, if you’ve had an audio session this week, we can only respond to one Written Feedback request, even if you have four requests in the queue.

 The Written Feedback service works best when you have a full draft and clear questions about your next steps.
 In marginal comments, the consultant can: